J8C2/Projects/README.md

 Project 5: Used JavaFX / ChartFree Library to implement 3 different types of graphs (bar, line, pie) to display data and to vastly manipulate them when needed.

+Lab 7: Created a game of blackJack and used different classes to help assist in this process